swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 For single sample experiments, there is a streamlined workflow that runs all 3 sub-workflows all at once
 * **Single sample workflow:** [link](https://usegalaxy.org.au/u/s.williams/w/copy-of-scrnaseqcountsmatrixtoqc) This workflow loads counts matrix, does some basic processing, suitable for a single sample.

 These workflows are all available on galaxy australia.

+# Background

+There are many general resources online about the princials of single cell analysis.
+The [Scanpy preprocessing and clustering tutorial](https://scanpy-tutorials.readthedocs.io/en/latest/pbmc3k.html) may be of particular use becuase it describes the scanpy methods used in this workflow.
+Even if you don't use the python code, it works through and explains many of the plots these workflows generate.

+General information on **using galaxy** can be found on the [galaxy training website](https://training.galaxyproject.org/training-material/)

+For more general information about **single cell RNAseq processing on galaxy**; there are some excellent tutorials to be found here on the [galaxy training website scRNA section](https://training.galaxyproject.org/training-material/topics/single-cell/).
+The workflow implemented here is heavily influenced by the [Clustering 3kPBMCs with Scanpy tutorial](https://training.galaxyproject.org/training-material/topics/single-cell/tutorials/scrna-scanpy-pbmc3k/tutorial.html )

 # Analysis overview

 ![Processing flowchart](./images/workflow_diagram_simple.png)

 1. Start with fastq files
-2. Cellranger|starSOLO will align the reads to the genome, and make a table of the number of times each gene is counted per cell.
+2. Cellranger or starSOLO will align the reads to the genome, and make a table of the number of times each gene is counted per cell.
 3. Perform some basic QC on the counts matrix, and filter out ‘cells’ that have too little RNA counts or too much mitochondrial gene content
-4. Run some basic single cell analyses: Normalisation, PCA, UMAP, clustering and identify cluster markesr
+4. Run some basic single cell analyses: Normalisation, PCA, UMAP, clustering and identify cluster markers
 5. The resulting AnnData object can be analysed further.
 See ‘Next steps’

-# Example output

 When run in full, these workflows produce the following main outputs

 * A processed [AnnData](https://anndata.readthedocs.io/en/latest/) file, which contains gene expression and annotation information ready for downstream analysis.